Alan Alda: 1958–1971: Broadway debut and early work

-1972–1983: M*A*S*H
+1972–1983: M*A*S*H and acclaim

-In early 1972, Alda auditioned for and was selected to play the role of Hawkeye Pierce in the TV adaptation of the 1970 film M*A*S*H. He was nominated for 21 Emmy Awards, and won five.
+In early 1972, Alda was selected to play Hawkeye Pierce in the TV adaptation of the 1970 film M*A*S*H. He was nominated for 21 Emmy Awards, and won five.
 He took part in writing 19 episodes, including the 1983 2.5-hour series finale "Goodbye, Farewell and Amen", which was also the 32nd episode he directed.
-It remains the single most-watched episode of any American broadcast network television series.
 Alda was the only series regular to appear in all 256 episodes.

 Alda commuted from Los Angeles to his home in New Jersey every weekend for 11 years while starring in M*A*S*H. His wife and daughters lived in New Jersey and he did not want to move his family to Los Angeles, initially because he did not know how long the show would last.

-Alda's father, Robert Alda, and half-brother Antony Alda appeared together in the 20th episode of season eight of M*A*S*H, "Lend a Hand".
-Robert had previously appeared in "The Consultant" in season three.

-During the first five seasons of the series, the tone of M*A*S*H was largely that of a traditional "service comedy", in the vein of shows such as McHale's Navy.
-However, as the original writers gradually left the series, Alda gained increasing control, and by the final seasons had become a producer and creative consultant.
-Under his watch, M*A*S*H retained its comedic foundation, but gradually assumed a somewhat more serious tone, openly addressing political issues.
+During the series' first five seasons, its tone was largely that of a traditional "service comedy" in the vein of shows such as McHale's Navy.
+As the original writers gradually left the show, Alda gained increasing control, and by the final seasons had become a producer and creative consultant.
+Under his watch, M*A*S*H retained its comedic foundation, but gradually assumed a more serious tone, openly addressing political and social issues of the 1970s.
 As a result, the 11 years of M*A*S*H are generally split into two eras: the Larry Gelbart/Gene Reynolds "comedy" years (1972–1977), and the Alan Alda "dramatic" years (1977–1983).
 Alda disagreed with this assessment.
-In a 2016 interview he stated, "I don't like to write political messages.
+In a 2016 interview he said, "I don't like to write political messages.
 I don't like plays that have political messages.
 I do not think I am responsible for that."